isomerpages/govtech-gobusiness-main/_covid-faqs/app-procedure-for-services.md

     - title: What happens if the employee/workers’ AccessCode is not updated?
       content: |
         If you have submitted your manpower details by 1730 hours, your employee/workers’ AccessCode will only be updated by 2359 hours on the following day.
-If you require assistance, please write to MTI at Covid_GoBusiness@mti.gov.sg.
+If you require assistance, please write to MTI at <covid_gobusiness@mti.gov.sg>{:target="_blank"}.

     - title: When do I need to update my manpower details submission?
       content: |